nics-tw/petsard/docs/2024-01-05-Outlierist.md

 # Outlierist

-`Outlierist` removes the data classified as outliers.
-We provide four ways to identify outliers.
+The `Outlierist` module is designed to identify and remove data classified as outliers.
+Four methods for identifying outliers are provided:

 ## `Outlierist_ZScore`: Identify outliers by z-score

-If the absolute value of z-score is greater than 3, it will be classified as an outlier.
+This method classifies data as outliers if the absolute value of the z-score is greater than 3.

 ```python
 from PETsARD.Processor.Outlierist import Outlierist_ZScore